jagaapple/string_foundation.rb/README.md

 a string object to other class objects.
 These methods return `true` or `false` .

 ### To Integer
-`to_i?` method is to check convertable for Integer class (including Fixnum and Bignum classes).
+`to_i?` method is to check convertable to an Integer object (including Fixnum and Bignum classes).
-This returns `true` only when an argument is convertable for Integer class, so an argument is not needed to be an integral number.
-If you set a floating point number as an argument that should be passed to this method, this returns `true` because of be converted Integer object using `to_i` Ruby built-in method (For example, `'0.4'.to_i` returns `0` ).
+This returns `true` only when an argument is convertable to an Integer object, so an argument is not needed to be an integral number.
+If you set a floating point number as an argument that should be passed to this method, this returns `true` because of be converted an Integer object using `to_i` Ruby built-in method (For example, `'0.4'.to_i` returns `0` ).

 ```ruby